Wandalen/wProcess/doc/ExitSignalsHandling.md

 **Legend**

-E - Signal will be handled, process will exit gracefully T - Signal will be not handled, process will be terminated
+E - Signal will be handled, process will exit gracefully<br>
+T - Signal will be not handled, process will be terminated

 ### Summary